Skip to main content

 Entry requirements

-All players must first be accepted as a student on one of University Centre Bishop Burton's courses before being considered for the men's rugby academy.
+All players must first be accepted onto a course at University Centre Bishop Burton before being considered for the Men’s Rugby Union Academy.

 Meet the coaches